Florida Disability Access and Awareness Foundation

 FDAAF is a nonprofit creating video games to promote understanding, empathy, and empowerment for the disability community.
 We challenge stereotypes and negativity through optimism and positive storytelling.

-Help us develop the world’s first choice-based video game about a veteran who finds himself in a wheelchair after an accident embarking on adventure of a lifetime.
+Help us develop the world’s first choice-based video game about a character who finds himself in a wheelchair after an accident embarking on adventure of a lifetime.

 On his journey he is faced with a number of difficult situations and realizes that others in his life have challenges as well.
 How he tackles these situations develops his personality and advances the plot of the game.
 As he stops to think and notice the world around him, he grows as a person, but it’s a humbling experience and we believe it will be for our players will as well.
 It’s our philosophy that games can change how people think and feel about serious social problems.
 And we treat our mission of service very seriously.
 To us, humanity is at the core of what we do.